 Mondays thru Fridays 9:00 - 3:00

-Curiosity Club is a full day summer camp where kids explore art and science.
-Each day we delve into our theme, exploring physically, imaginatively and intellectually.
+Curiosity Club is a full day summer camp where inquisitive kids explore art and science.

 This summer our theme will be LIGHT.

-The basic daily schedule begins with meditation and movement, leads to science experiments and research, breaks for lunch, evolves into peer led sharing games, connects to an art project, closes with release and reflection.
-The session will culminate in a kid-hosted showing including a science fair, art gallery, and screening of the movies they create.
+The session culminates in a kid-hosted showing including a science fair, art gallery, and screening of the movies they create.